material-motion/material-motion/starmap/specifications/primitives/gesture_recognizers/ScaleGestureRecognizer.md

 ### Scale API

-Expose an API for reading the current scale of the gesture recognizer.
+Expose an API for reading the current scale of the gesture recognizer in relation to the associated element.

 For two-dimensional displays the scale should be expressed in terms of a linear scale applied to both the x and y components.

 ```
 class ScaleGestureRecognizer {
-  func scaleInElement(element: Element) -> Number
+  func scale() -> Number
 ```

 ### Velocity API

-Expose an API for reading the current scale velocity of the input events.
+Expose an API for reading the current scale velocity of the input events in relation to the associated element.

 TODO: Spec out an implementation for calculating velocity.

 ```
 class ScaleGestureRecognizer {
-  func velocityInElement(element: Element) -> Number
+  func velocity() -> Number
 ```

 ### Recognition threshold API